 OpenTelemetry is an open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.
-When we refer to tracing in OpenTelemetry, we’re generally referring to distributed tracing (or distributed request tracing).
+One of the fundamental forms of telemetry in OpenTelemetry is trace data.
 Traditionally, tracing is a low-level practice used to profile and analyze application code by developers through a combination of specialized debugging tools (such as dtrace on Linux or ETW on Windows) and programming techniques.
-By contrast, distributed tracing is an application of these techniques to modern, microservice-based architectures.
+When we refer to tracing in OpenTelemetry, we’re generally referring to distributed tracing (or distributed request tracing), an application of these traditional tracing techniques to modern, microservice-based architectures.

-Microservices introduce significant challenges to tracing a request through an application, thanks to the distributed nature of microservices deployments.
-Consider a traditional monolithic application: since your code is centralized onto a single host, diagnosing a failure can be as simple as following a stack trace.
-When your application consists of tens, hundreds, or thousands of services running across many hosts, you can’t rely on a single stack trace – you need something that represents the entire request as it moves from service to service, component to component.
+Microservices introduce significant challenges to being able to trace a request through an application, thanks to the distributed nature of microservices deployments.
+Consider a traditional monolithic application: with a code base centralized onto a single host, diagnosing a failure can be as simple as following a single stack trace.
+But, when an application consists of tens, hundreds, or thousands of services running across many hosts, it is no longer possible to rely on an individual trace.
+Instead, you need something that represents the entire request as it moves from service to service, component to component.
 Distributed tracing solves this problem, providing powerful capabilities such as anomaly detection, distributed profiling, workload modeling, and diagnosis of steady-state problems.

 Much of the terminology and mental models that we use to describe distributed tracing can trace their origin to systems such as Magpie, X-Trace, and Dapper.
-Dapper, particularly, has been highly influential to modern distributed tracing, and many of the mental models and terminology that OpenTelemetry uses can trace their origin to there.
-The goal of these distributed tracing systems was to profile requests that moved across processes and hosts, and generate data about those requests suitable for analysis.
+Dapper, in particular, has been highly influential to modern distributed tracing efforts, and many of the mental models and terminology that OpenTelemetry uses can trace their origin to that project.
+The goal of these distributed tracing efforts has been to profile requests as they move across service boundaries, generating high-quality data about those requests suitable for analysis.